el23ddg/Data_Analysis-Projects/README.md

 2) Pivot Tables: Used to summarize and analyze key metrics.
 3) Interactive Visualizations: Created with Excel's charting tools to highlight insights dynamically.
 4) Dashboard Highlights:
-- Total revenue and orders
+a.
+Total revenue and orders
-- Revenue breakdown by occasions, categories, and timeframes
+b.
+Revenue breakdown by occasions, categories, and timeframes
-- Top products by revenue and top cities by orders
+c.
+Top products by revenue and top cities by orders
-- Average delivery time and customer spending analysis
+d.
+Average delivery time and customer spending analysis
 #### Tools Used
 - Excel: Core platform for data manipulation and visualization
 - Power Query: For advanced data cleaning and transformation